EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.proj.md

 ### celestial.proj.pr_albers

 Albers Equal-Area projection.
 Package: celestial.proj Description: Project coordinates (longitude and latitude) using the Albers Equal-Area projection.
-The coordinates are projected on
+The coordinates are projected on ellipse with axis ratio of 2:1.